Walk This Way: Sugababes vs. Girls Aloud version

-In 2007, British girl groups Girls Aloud and Sugababes recorded a cover of "Walk This Way" as the official Comic Relief charity single.
+In 2007, both British girl groups Girls Aloud and Sugababes recorded their mash-up cover of "Walk This Way" as the official Comic Relief charity single.
 Their version was produced by American producer Dallas Austin, making it Girls Aloud's first single not to be produced by Xenomania.
 The track charted at number one on the UK Singles Chart, giving Girls Aloud their third number 1 and Sugababes their fifth.

 The music video was a comic re-enactment of the Run-D.M.C. video.
 "Walk This Way" was promoted through numerous live appearances and has been included on tours by both Girls Aloud and Sugababes.
 Contemporary music critics criticised the cover version, but supported the single due to its fundraising nature.

-While the Run-D.M.C. cover is nearly identical to the original version, the Girls Aloud/Sugababes version has a few changes tweaked into the song; the additional line "Walk this way, you wanna talk this way" is added, the vocoder is added, the lyrics are moved around, and the beat is slightly sped up and realized on a drum machine to add a further dance-pop feel to the song.

 Background and release

 The idea of a Girls Aloud and Sugababes collaboration came from Comic Relief co-founder and trustee Richard Curtis.
 Several songs were possibilities, including Blur's "Girls & Boys" and Candi Staton's "You Got the Love", which was Girls Aloud member Nicola Roberts' idea and favourite choice.
 "Walk This Way" is notably the first Girls Aloud single to date not to feature production from Brian Higgins and Xenomania, who have also worked with Sugababes.
 Girls Aloud and Sugababes launched the charity appeal on January 31.
 Kimberley Walsh of Girls Aloud said, "It's a fantastic song and hopefully will raise tons of money for people living in really difficult situations here and in Africa."

 Cheryl and Amelle perform the refrain, Kimberley and Nadine sang the first verse, Keisha and Heidi sang the second verse, and Sarah, Nicola, and Amelle rap in the middle eight.

-The single was released on March 12, 2007 on just one CD single format, which included a remix of the single and its music video.
+The single was released on March 12, 2007, on just one CD single format, which included a remix of the single and its music video.
 It was also available as a digital download.